Mary-Kate and Ashley Olsen

-Mary-Kate Olsen and Ashley Fuller Olsen (born June 13, 1986), also known as the Olsen twins as a duo, are American fashion designers and former actresses.
-The twins made their acting debut as infants playing Michelle Tanner on the television series Full House.
-At the age of six, Mary-Kate and Ashley began starring together in other TV shows, film, and video projects, which continued to their teenage years.
-Through their company Dualstar, the Olsens joined the ranks of the wealthiest women in the entertainment industry at a young age.
+Mary-Kate Olsen and Ashley Fuller Olsen (born June 13, 1986), also known as the Olsen twins, are American fashion designers and former actresses.
+Mary-Kate and Ashley made their acting debut as infants playing Michelle Tanner on the television sitcom Full House (1987–1995).
+As they grew older, they began starring in other television shows, films, and media through their own production company, Dualstar.
+The twins became preteen icons, and some of the wealthiest women in the entertainment industry at a young age.

+The Olsens stepped away from acting in the mid-2000s and entered the fashion design industry.
+They founded their own luxury fashion label in 2006, The Row, based in New York City.
+They have won several awards from the Council of Fashion Designers of America (CFDA).

 Lives and career

 Childhood and acting career

-The twins were born in Sherman Oaks, California, to David "Dave" Olsen and Jarnette "Jarnie" (née Jones).
-They have an elder brother, Trent, and a younger sister, actress Elizabeth, as well as a half-sister, Courtney Taylor, and a half-brother, Jake.
-The twins' parents divorced in 1995; Taylor and Jake are from their father's second marriage.
-The Olsen twins have Norwegian ancestry.
+The twins were born in Sherman Oaks, Los Angeles, to David "Dave" Olsen and Jarnette "Jarnie" (née Jones).
+Ashley is two minutes older than Mary-Kate.
+They have an older brother, Trent, and a younger sister, actress Elizabeth, as well as a half-sister, Courtney Taylor, and a half-brother, Jake.
+The twins' parents divorced in 1995; Courtney Taylor and Jake are from their father's second marriage.
+The Olsen twins have Danish and Norwegian ancestry.

 In 1987, at the age of six months, the twins were cast in the role of Michelle Tanner on the ABC sitcom Full House.
 They began filming at nine months old.
 In order to comply with child labor laws that set strict limits on how long a child actor may work, the sisters took turns playing the role.
 The Olsens continued to portray Michelle throughout the show's run, which concluded in 1995.

 In 1992, Mary-Kate and Ashley shared the role of Michelle Tanner when they guest-starred on the Full House crossover episode of Hangin' with Mr. Cooper.
 While starring on Full House, the Olsens also began appearing (as separate characters) in films for video and television.
 The first such film, To Grandmother's House We Go, debuted in 1992 and featured cameos from several other Full House actors.
 In 1993, the Olsens established the company Dualstar, which would produce the twins' subsequent films and videos, including 1993's Double, Double, Toil and Trouble and 1994's How the West Was Fun.
+On May 9, 1993, Mary-Kate and Ashley performed alongside Shelley Duvall and Daryl Hannah in a benefit concert to raise money for the Rainforest.
 A series of musical mystery videos called The Adventures of Mary-Kate & Ashley premiered in 1994 and continued through 1997.

 In 1995, following the end of Full House, the Olsens made their feature film debut in It Takes Two, co-starring Steve Guttenberg and Kirstie Alley.
-In the same year, they introduced a second video series, You're Invited to Mary-Kate & Ashley's..., which continued to release new entries until 2000.
+That same year, they introduced a second video series, You're Invited to Mary-Kate & Ashley's..., which continued to release new entries until 2000.